Terminal Autonomy AQ-400 Scythe: Design

 The AQ-400 is characterized by swift assembly, mass production capabilities, and cost-effectiveness.
 The fuselage is made from milled sheets of plywood from civilian furniture factories, which is a more scalable alternative than 3-D printing or other materials such as fiberglass.
 Technical training is not required, allowing them to be manufactured at scale without skilled labor.
-Although some components are sourced from abroad, the focus is on maximalizing production within Ukraine's borders.
+Although some components are sourced from abroad, the focus is on maximizing production within Ukraine's borders.
 It has two sets of wings, one forward and one rear, with a wingspan of 2.3 m; 30 fully-assembled Scythes can be stacked in one shipping container for transport.
 Take off is achieved from short airstrips using its own tricycle landing gear or from a catapult using rocket boosters.
 Overall weight is 100 kg with a 43 kg payload, of which 32 kg is the warhead which can be thermobaric or hold two 122 mm artillery shells.
 Using the standard gas engine and pusher propeller, the AQ-400 has a cruise speed of 144 km/h, a top speed of 200 km/h, endurance of 6.5 hours, and a strike range of 750 km; depending on the engine option, range could be increased as far as 900 km, or payload increased to 70 kg at a reduced range.

 Guidance at low altitude uses a laser altimeter to approach at 30 m to minimize the effects of electronic warfare to jam GPS navigation until very close to the target.
 At high altitudes of 3,000 m, it navigates with a visual positioning system using roads and other visible landmarks.
 A video link option is available so an operator can manually guide the drone to hit moving targets, but this adds costs and only works at shorter ranges.
 The basic Scythe airframe costs USD$15,000, which increases to USD$30,000 with a guidance system and other features; this compares to around USD$20,000 for a Shahed-136 one-way attack munition used by Russia.
 Swarms can use a leader-follower method, where one lead drone carrying a navigation system is followed by nine basic drones, which help saturate the target area and draw off enemy defenses from the lethal version.
 The use of such drones is intended to overwhelm air defenses as well as make them expend expensive interceptors against cheaper targets, exhausting their supplies over time.